 The doctor asks whether the woman has pain during intercourse, in the middle of the menstrual cycle (which may indicate that the pain coincides with ovulation), or under other circumstances.
 If she has pain, she is asked how severe the pain is and what provides relief.

 The doctor also asks about breast problems, such as pain Breast Pain Many women experience breast pain.
 Breast pain may occur in one or both breasts.
 (See also Overview of Breast Disorders.)
 Likely causes of breast pain depend on whether the pain is felt in a... read more , lumps Breast Lumps A breast lump (mass) is a thickening or bump that feels different from surrounding breast tissue.
-A lump may be discovered by a woman or during a routine physical examination by a doctor.
-(See... read more , areas of tenderness or redness, and discharge from the nipples Nipple Discharge Fluid that leaks from one or both nipples is called nipple discharge.
+A lump may be discovered by a woman or during a breast examination by a doctor.
+(See also Overview... read more , areas of tenderness or redness, and discharge from the nipples Nipple Discharge Fluid that leaks from one or both nipples is called nipple discharge.
 Each breast has several (15 to 20) milk ducts.
 A discharge can come from one or more of these ducts.
 (See also Overview... read more .
 The woman is asked whether she examines her breasts, how often, and whether she needs any instruction on breast examination technique Gynecologic History .

 The doctor reviews the woman's history of past gynecologic disorders and usually obtains a general medical and surgical history that includes previous health problems.